 |Award Holder's Guide||For Canada Graduate Scholarships – Michael Smith Foreign Study Supplements (CGS-MSFSS) Holders|

 The Canada Graduate Scholarships – Michael Smith Foreign Study Supplements (CGS-MSFSS) Program supports high calibre Canadian graduate students in building global linkages and international networks through the pursuit of exceptional research experiences at research institutions abroad.
-By accessing international scientific research and training, CGS-MSFSS recipients will contribute to strengthening the potential for collaboration between Canadian universities and affiliated research institutions and universities, or other research institutions outside of Canada.
+By accessing international scientific research and training, CGS-MSFSS recipients will contribute to strengthening the potential for collaboration between Canadian and foreign institutions.

 Supplements of up to $6,000 are available to active CGS (master’s or doctoral) or eligible Vanier CGS holders to help offset the costs of undertaking research studies outside Canada for a defined period.
-A total of 250 awards are available each year and will be divided among the three granting agencies to reflect the distribution of CGS and eligible Vanier CGS across the social sciences and humanities, natural sciences and engineering, and health-related disciplines: 125 for SSHRC, 80 for NSERC and 45 for CIHR.
+A total of 250 awards are available each year and will be divided among the three granting agencies (the Canadian Institutes of Health Research [CIHR], the Natural Sciences and Engineering Research Council of Canada [NSERC] and the Social Sciences and Humanities Research Council of Canada [SSHRC]) to reflect the distribution of CGS and eligible Vanier CGS across the health-related disciplines, the natural sciences and engineering and the social sciences and humanities: 45 for CIHR, 80 for NSERC and 125 for SSHRC.

-Each university will be allocated a set number of supplements by each granting agency, as appropriate.
-The Faculty (School) of Graduate Studies will be informed of the number of supplements available to them in each of the three areas of research disciplines.
-The Faculty (School) of Graduate Studies is required to set up an internal selection process to select which applications (requesting CGS-MSFSS funds) are to be forwarded to the respective granting agencies.
+Each institution will be allocated a set number of supplements by each granting agency, as appropriate.
+CIHR may choose not to allocate a predetermined number of supplements to each institution.
+The Faculty of Graduate Studies (or its equivalent) will be informed of the number of supplements available to them in each of the three areas of research disciplines.
+The Faculty of Graduate Studies (or its equivalent) is required to set up an internal selection process to select which applications (requesting CGS-MSFSS funds) are to be forwarded to the respective granting agencies.

 Note: The CGS award must be active at the time the research study abroad begins.